sous-chefs/sc-mongodb/README.md

 ```

 Now mongos will automatically enable sharding for the "test" and the "mydatabase"
 database.
-Also the "addressbook" and the "calendar" collection will be sharded,
+Also, the "addressbook" and the "calendar" collection will be sharded,
 with sharding key "name" resp. "date".
 In the context of a sharding cluster always keep in mind to use a single role
 which is added to all members of the cluster to identify all member nodes.
-Also shard names are important to distinguish the different shards.
+Also, shard names are important to distinguish the different shards.
 This is esp. important when you want to replicate shards.

 ### Sharding + Replication

-The setup is not much different to the one described above.
+The setup is not much different from the one described above.
 All you have to do is add the
 `sc-mongodb::replicaset` recipe to all shard nodes, and make sure that all shard
 nodes which should be in the same replicaset have the same shard name.